-The worst floods and storms in Toronto history
+The worst summer storms and floods in the history of Toronto

 Here's a round-up of some of the worst floods and storms ever to hit the city.

 It takes one hell of a storm to turn a peninsula into an island, but that's just what happened in April 1858 when a powerful spring onslaught created the Eastern Gap.

 This portion of the Island had flooded before, but this time it stuck, and major ships were able to enter the harbour through this passage in a few months.

 This is the big one.
 Hurricane Hazel caused 81 deaths in Canada when it caught just about everyone by surprise in mid October 1954.
 Areas around the Humber River in particular were hit hard as it burst its banks with startling force, levelling homes and making rescue efforts extremely difficult.

 When it was all said and done, the storm cost $125.2 million in property damage.